mgdotdev/slots_factory/README.md

         return f"SlotsObject({contents})"
 ```

 For funsies, I wanted to see if I could create a different way to instantiate these objects, with less jargon.
 Something like `collections.namedtuple`, but again without redundant definitions and with the benefits of `__slots__`.
+This repo is the results of such endeavor.

+### `slots_factory()`

-The result of that endeavor is a factory function, `slots_factory`.
+The first factory function made available is `slots_factory`.
 Simply import the function, and all **kwargs are assigned as attributes to an instance of a slots object.
-Type definitions are handled internally by the function, so successive calls to `slots_function` with the same `_name` and `**kwargs` keys will return new instances of the same type.
+Type definitions are handled internally by the function, so successive calls to `slots_factory` with the same `_name` and `**kwargs` keys will return new instances of the same type.

 For example: